Canadian Thanksgiving Day

 Apart from taking place years before its American counterpart, Canadian thanksgiving also takes place over a month earlier.
 One reason is that the harvest season starts earlier in the more northerly Canada than it does in the US.

-Thanksgiving became a nationally recognised holiday in Canada in 1879.
+Thanksgiving became a nationally recognized holiday in Canada in 1879.
 The date of the holiday has moved around a few times since then, and settled on the current date in 1957.

 Today, it is celebrated by gathering with loved ones and preparing the Thanksgiving Day meal, which usually includes turkey, mashed potatoes, stuffing, cranberry sauce, and many other dishes.
 There are often regional variations on the meal.
 For instance, Newfoundlanders might hark back to Frobisher’s original feast and serve Jiggs’ dinner, a boiled meat dish often paired with a split-pea pudding.
 Instead of pumpkin pie, Ontarians often serve butter tarts, bite-sized pastry shells stuffed with a syrupy filling.